top of page

 RootsTech is now primarily an online conference with over 1m attendees every year.
 In 2023 it is extending back to its old roots as an in-person conference in Salt Lake City as well as online.
 Having been online, it has archived a library of 1,500 presentations from 2021 and 2022 and will add more in 2023.

-This free PDF contains some of Family Tree Magazine’s best genealogy tips relating to family names, including articles on basic surname research strategies, tips for seeking ancestral maiden names, what your surname reveals about your ethnic heritage, how to refining Google surname searches, and what you can learn by understanding surname meanings.
+This article contains some of Family Tree Magazine’s best genealogy tips relating to family names, including articles on basic surname research strategies, tips for seeking ancestral maiden names, what your surname reveals about your ethnic heritage, how to refining Google surname searches, and what you can learn by understanding surname meanings.
 Together this collection stands as a comprehensive guide to sorting out the surname snags in your family search.

 The Family History Library